top of page

 Kara & John Morgan - October

 All financial donations made through this page will be used specifically for the PY House.
 Project Yet is a 501c3 not for profit and your donations are tax deductible.
-We welcome all gender identities and are an ally to the LGBTQ+ community.

 If you have items to donate, send an email to info@projectyet.org.
 You can also contact house manager Cooper Duncan at 678-938-1271.